Di(e)ce

 Di(e)ce (ｄｉ［ｅ］ｃｅ-ダイス-, di[e]ce –daisu-), stylized di[e]ce, is a manga written and illustrated by Kana Yamamoto.
 Since 2007, it has been serialized in a shōjo manga magazine, Monthly Comic Zero Sum.
 The story covers two best-friends, Kazuki Naruse and Haruki Koutake, which is on the advanced track of Seitoukou Academy.
 Though they are not connected by blood, these two whose faces are so similar coincidentally have their 16th birthdays on 11 November.
 However, on that fateful anniversary, the game of fate—killing and surviving, which is called di[e]ce, started, revealing that they are the two kings that is supposed to kill each other in order to finish the game.
-The manga chapters ended on November, 2010, and the series has 6 collected volumes published by Ichijinsha.
+The manga chapters ended in November 2010, and the series has 6 collected volumes published by Ichijinsha.
 They are also available in French.